Campuses and locations

 The University of Newcastle is a multi-campus institution offering programs in a number of locations.

-The Master of Traumatology at the University of Newcastle has been designed in response to the increasing demand for trauma specialised medical professionals.
-Aimed at medical practitioners, nurses, allied health professionals, and pre-hospital paramedics wanting to take the next step in their career, this program will equip you with specialised practical skills that will enable you to accelerate improvement in injured patients.
+The Master of Traumatology at the University of Newcastle has been designed in response to the increasing demand for trauma specialised health care professionals.
+Aimed at medical practitioners, nurses, allied health professionals, and pre-hospital paramedics wanting to take the next step in their career, this program will equip you with specialised practical skills that will enable you to accelerate improvements in the care of injured patients.

 The Master of Traumatology will allow you to achieve a comprehensive and critical understanding of the pathophysiology, aetiology, outcomes and management of trauma medicine.
 You will expand your knowledge and skills in areas including trauma systems, post-injury critical care, torso trauma, musculoskeletal trauma and neurotrauma.